 There has been an increase in admissions in all districts since week 47 and decreased admissions since week 50 (Figure 17).
-Weekly admissions in the fourth wave were similar to the weekly numbers of admissions at the peak of the third wave in all districts but lower than the second wave.
+Weekly admissions at the peak of the fourth wave were similar to the weekly numbers of admissions at the peak of the third wave in all districts but lower than the second wave.